Engineering propagating cat states with driving-assisted cavity QED

+\textit{Conclusion.---} We have proposed a protocol to generate propagating cat states by driving 4LSs inside a cavity.
+Using a single 4LS, we can deterministically generate a Schr\"{o}dinger-cat entangled state.
+This has applications in quantum communication and even the potential to implement resource-efficient and high-threshold fault-tolerant quantum computation harnessing DV-CV hybrid qubits ~\cite{Loock2006,Azuma2012, Lee2024}.
+Moreover, introducing the postselection of the spin state enables the generation of an arbitrary superposition of coherent states: $\mu \ket{\alpha} + \nu\ket{-\alpha}$, which is useful for coherent state quantum computation (CSQC) and quantum error correction with cat codes~\cite{Lund2008,Hastrup2022cat_qec}.
+For CSQC whose optimal amplitude is $\alpha \sim 1.5$~\cite{Lund2008}, $C_\text{in} \sim 10^3$ is required to generate resource states with fidelity $\sim 0.9$.
+Albeit such high internal cooperativity may be challenging, cavity designs that achieve the internal cooperativity exceeding $10^3$ have been proposed and even realized experimentally~\cite{Hunger_2010,Al-Sumaidae:18,Ruddell:20}, making the generation of the optimal coherent states feasible in the near future.

-We have proposed a protocol to generate propagating cat states by driving 4LSs inside a cavity.
-Using a single 4LS, we can deterministically generate the Schr\"{o}dinger-cat entangled states, which have applications in quantum communication~\cite{Loock2006,Azuma2012}.
-Moreover, using two 4LSs, we can generate a four-component cat state after postselecting the state of the two 4LSs.
-The Schr\"{o}dinger-cat entangled state has already been generated with cavity QED, using the reflection scheme proposed by Wang and Duan~\cite{Hacker2019,Wang2005}.
-In principle, a four-component cat can also be generated by repeated use of the reflection scheme and postselection twice.
-In this case, however, the propagating Schr\"{o}dinger cat state must pass through a circulator and be reflected by a cavity with finite loss, which was 19\% in the previous work~\cite{Hacker2019}.
-Thus, generating a four-component cat state with the reflection method may not be feasible.
+Using two 4LSs further allows us to generate a four-component cat state, which is a practical resource for optical quantum information processings~\cite{Grimsmo2020,Dhand2022,Hastrup2022cat_qec,Li2023}.
+The Schr\"{o}dinger-cat entangled state has already been generated based on cavity QED, using the reflection scheme proposed by Wang and Duan~\cite{Hacker2019,Wang2005}.
+In principle, a four-component cat state can be generated by repeated use of the reflection scheme and postselection twice.
+In this case, however, the propagating Schr\"{o}dinger cat state, which is fragile to optical loss, must pass through a circulator and reflect off a cavity with non-zero loss, which was 19\% in a previous experiment~\cite{Hacker2019}.
+Thus, the high-fidelity generation of a four-component cat state based on the reflection method may not be feasible.
 Our protocol can generate it without circulators and multiple reflections, and hence it will be a more promising method to generate complex CV states.
-Our method will require $C\td{in} > 10^3$ to generate desired states with fidelity close to unity.
-Albeit such high internal cooperativity may be challenging, cavity designs that achieve the internal cooperativity exceeding $10^3$ have been proposed and even realized experimentally~\cite{Hunger_2010,Al-Sumaidae:18,Ruddell:20}, making our method feasible in the near future.